kimmoahokas/terraform_organisation/Readme.md

 To reduce amount of code deduplication, the root modules in each environment (for example `infrastructure/dev`) share some common terraform configuration. the shared parts are in root-modules-shared folder and then linked to each of the environments.

 Based on advice from https://github.com/antonbabenko/terraform-best-practices/tree/master/examples/large-terraform

+### Failure modes ###

+- You forget to add module block to certain environment config file when adding modules.
+No harm done, nothing should break
+- Changes to a module can't be pushed to all environments at the same time.
+Use tagged versions of modules in staging/production

 ### Structure ###